Ross-Byrne/ManagementMayhem/README.md

 the months (making it an actual game, not simulator) but I ran out of time.
 So for a start, here are the features I wish to add.

-* Randomly generated events as the player cycles through the months.a This would include eg. parts of the building getting damaged because the maintenance level is too low etc...
+* Randomly generated events as the player cycles through the months This would include eg. parts of the building getting damaged because the maintenance level is too low etc...